gravitational/teleport/docs/4.0/aws_oss_guide.md

 proxy and provides the TCP connections needed for Teleport proxy SSH connections.

 ### IAM
-IAM is the recommend tool for creating service access.
+IAM is the recommended tool for creating service access.
 This guide will follow the best practice of principle of least privilege (PoLP).

 ### ACM